 Backed By JDK LinkedHashMap—The MemoryStore for JDK1.4 and higher is backed by an extended LinkedHashMap.
 This provides a combined linked list and a hash map, and is ideally suited for caching.
 Using this standard Java class simplifies the implementation of the memory cache.
 It directly supports obtaining the least recently used element.

 Fast—The MemoryStore, being all in memory, is the fastest caching option.

 All caches specify their maximum in-memory size, in terms of the number of elements, at configuration time.

-introduced since 1.2.
-Legal values are LRU (default), LFU and FIFO.
+ehcache.xml, first introduced in Ehcache 1.2.
+Legal values are LRU (default, consistent with all earlier releases of Ehcache), LFU and FIFO:

 For all the eviction policies there are also

 getQuiet methods which do not update the last used timestamp.